The American Adventure Theme Park: History

 From 1996 onwards, the park began to decline, and in 1997, Granada sold it to the company Ventureworld which was headed by John Broome, a former Alton Towers developer.
 During the reign of Broome as owner of the park, the only noticeable change was the addition of minor or upcharge attractions, and the slow decline of many of the park's attractions.

 Ventureworld immediately renamed the park American Adventure World, with the intention of dropping the American theming and ultimately renaming the park Adventure World.
 Various logos produced over the next few seasons would use the "American Adventure World" name, but with the prominence of the first and last words varying wildly.
 By the end of the park's life, the title had reverted to The American Adventure.

 In 1999, Broome announced his departure.
 The THG Group, which also owned Pontins and Blackpool Tower, bought the park.
 After 1999, many of the smaller rides were removed from the park, and it slowly fell into decline.
 The old main entrance to the park had to be closed due to subsidence, and the new entrance was much less attractive.

 2005 saw the closing down of three major rides for which the park was famous, including Nightmare Niagara and The Missile.
 At the time, it was also believed that the Rocky Mountain Rapids was also ending its life.
-The two water rides were supposedly closed due to structural instability and water pollution problems, whilst the Missile was not deemed to fit in with the parks new 'family' label and had also experienced heavy disrepair.
+The two water rides were supposedly closed due to structural instability and water pollution problems, whilst the Missile was not deemed to fit in with the park's new 'family' label and had also experienced heavy disrepair.
 Missile was relocated to Pleasurewood Hills as 'Wipeout'.
 At the start of the season, the pirate ship ride called the Yankee Clipper was closed with the intention of it being reopened later in the season.
 However, due to refurbishment taking longer than planned it did not open until the following season.

 2006 was the final year the theme park operated.
 There were some signs of investment and heavy emphasis on the new 'family' image.
 New rides included the Mini Mine Rush, a kids roller coaster, now relocated at Flamingo Land, a new motorbike attraction in the building previously used for the log flume station, as well as the re-opening of the newly refurbished Rocky Mountain Rapids and Yankee Clipper rides.